FelipeRomao/FelipeRomao/README.md

 💻 I'm currently working as Pleno Front-End Developer at Ensinio

-⚡ Interested in Next.js, Serverless, DDD, TDD and Design Patterns
+⚡ Interested in Next.js, Serverless, Clean Architecture, DDD, TDD and others Design Patterns

 👥 Take a look at my LinkedIn profile: linkedin.com/in/felipe-romao-1442a814b/